Ponte San Pietro

 Ponte San Pietro (Bergamasque: Pùt San Piero) is a comune in the province of Bergamo, Lombardy, northern Italy.
 It is about 40 km northeast of Milan and about 7 km west of Bergamo.

 Sights include the Villa Mapelli Mozzi.

 Geography

-Ponte San Pietro is built on the banks of the Brembo (river), which divides the town into two distinct areas.
-It is about 7 kilometers far from Bergamo, and it is considered the first town of the so-called "Isola", a geographical area that comprehend 21 municipalities, delimitated by the waters of the two main rivers, Adda (river) and Brembo.
+Ponte San Pietro is built on the banks of the Brembo, which divides the town into two distinct areas.
+It is about 7 kilometers far from Bergamo, and it is considered the first town of the so-called "Isola", a geographical area that comprehend 21 municipalities, delimitated by the waters of the two main rivers, Adda and Brembo.
 The municipality borders on the north with Brembate di Sopra and Valbrembo, on the south with Presezzo and Bonate Sopra, on the west with Mapello and Presezzo and on the east with Curno and Mozzo.

 History

 The name is believed to originate from the presence of a small bridge over the Brembo and the adjoining small church dedicated to Saint Peter in 881, through a notarial writing reporting “Basilica Sancti Petri sita ad pontem Brembi”.
 Ponte San Pietro, since its origins, remained however a passage zone in a point of the bed of the river difficult to cross by boat.
 Only 200 years later began the first settlements on one side of the river (in an area called S. Petri de là) to the other (S. Petri de za).